iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.1.1
+- Fixed icon file check so that it correctly does not display a blank white icon if the file does not exists.
+Previously only made the check if the spell cast was a tier 2+ (had a roman numeral attached at the end).

 Version 4.1
 - Added `debuff_icons` and `debuff_timers` options.
 Will display icons/timers for debuffs on monsters.
   - This feature IS NOT 100% accurate.
 There is currently no way to directly see and track buffs/debuffs on monsters.